 There are many affordable beginner CRM tools on the market these days.
 But B2B startups with growth in mind should invest in a quality platform that continues to meet their needs as the business scales.

 Salesforce is still the gold standard of CRM platforms, allowing for more integration, customization, and innovation opportunities than any other platform.
-Implementing and maintaining your instance can become a full-time job in itself, but luckily there are companies like EBQ that provide Salesforce-certified administrators to manage it on your behalf.

 An important point to remember as you discover the most suitable tools for your sales process is that automation is not meant to replace the human aspect of B2B sales.
 While connecting with hundreds of prospects at once, remind yourself that they expect a real person on the other end.